 NetSuite provided a scalable cloud-based accounting solution that provided powerful revenue recognition capabilities.
 BlackLine delivered an enterprise-class solution to manage reconciliations and the financial statement close process.

 BlackLine allowed Pluralsight to improve stakeholder visibility into the reconciliation process, put in place standards for performing and reviewing reconciliations, and established controls for compliance.

+NetSuite and BlackLine help Pluralsight grow and streamline accounting and financial reconciliation processes.
 After a humble beginning in 2004 delivering classroom training to software developers, Pluralsight added online training in 2008, and saw its growth explode.
-By 2010, the company fully transitioned to an online learning model, and in 2012 it raised 27.5M in Series A funding.
-In 2014, the company raised an additional $135M in Series B funding to further expand its platform and course library.
+By 2012, the company had raised $27.5M in Series A funding and by 2014 had raised an additional $135M in Series B funding to further expand its platform and course library.